Maersk Air UK: History

 Birmingham Executive Airways, later Birmingham European Airways, was established in 1983.
 Based at Birmingham Airport, it operated a fleet of three Jetstream 31s, three Gulfstream Is and five BAC One-Elevens.
 The airline was designated carrier out of Birmingham, having taken over a series of routes formerly operated by British Airways.
 However, the airline failed to make a profit on its seven international services out of Birmingham.

 Maersk Air stated in 1988 that regional airlines in Europe needed to tighter linked.
-Based on this they bought a forty-percent stake in Brymon Airways' holding company, Plimsoll Line, in November 1988.
+Based on this they bought a forty-per cent stake in Brymon Airways' holding company, Plimsoll Line, in November 1988.
 The other major shareholder was British Airways.
 Brymon was based at London City Airport, but had failed to make a profit since operations commenced.
 BEA was bought by the Plimsoll Line in 1988s.

 By 1991 BEA's revenue had tripled to £56.7 million, although its deficits plummeted eightfold to £11.8 million.
 The two companies were merged in October 1992 and renamed Brymon European Airways.
 However, the two parts of the airline has vastly different scopes, fleets and strategies and few synergies could be taken advantage of.
 Maersk and British Airways therefore decided to split up the company.
 The company was demerged in May 1993, with British Airways taking over the former Brymon operations and Maersk taking over the former Birmingham operations.
 The latter was renamed Maersk Air UK.
 BA also took over Plymouth Airport in a move in which both airlines bought new shares worth £6 million.

 Meanwhile, BA developed a plan to establish a series of regional airlines modeled after the United States.
 In addition to Brymon and Maersk Air UK, the franchising was adapted for BA CityFlyer.

 At the time of commencing operations in July 1993, Maersk Air UK operated a fleet of five BAC One-Elevens and three Jetstream 31s out of Birmingham Airport.
 Routes were flown to Amsterdam, Belfast, Copenhagen, Cork, Dublin, Glasgow, Milan, Newcastle and Stuttgart.
 As of 1994 it had 185 employees.
 The airline carried out a major overhaul of its fleet in 1996.
 The four One-Elevens were sold to Nationwide Air Charter and replaced with newer Boeing 737-500s.
 Meanwhile, a Jetstream 41 was transferred from British Airways, replacing the smaller Jetstream 31s.
 The services to Dublin, Cork and Glasgow were terminated and instead a route was started to Lyon.